vfarcic/cncf-demo/manuscript/policies/carvel.md

 # If Gatekeeper
 export POLICY_KIND=dbsize

+# If Gatekeeper or Kyverno
 kubectl describe $POLICY_KIND dbcluster

+# If Kubewarden
+kubectl describe clusteradmissionpolicy dbcluster

+# If Gatekeeper or Kyverno
 kubectl describe $POLICY_KIND dbproduction

+# If Kubewarden
+kubectl --namespace production \
+    describe admissionpolicy dbproduction

-# Gatekeeper (still) does not show violations, but it does
+# Gatekeeper and Kubewarden (still) do not show violations, but they do enforce them.
-#   enforce them.

 yq --inplace ".db.size = \"medium\"" ytt/values-prod.yaml